Ahmed-0357/QalamReview/readme.md

 ## **📖 Documentation**

-Explore our [User Guide](docs/user_guide.md) to discover how to maximize your experience with QalamReview.
+Explore the [User Guide](docs/user_guide.md) to discover how to maximize your experience with QalamReview.

 <br>